srl-labs/learn-srlinux/docs/ndk/guide/agent-install-and-ops.md

 1. manual copy of files via `scp` or similar tools
 2. automated files delivery via configuration management tools (Ansible, etc.)
-3. creating an `rpm` package for the agent and its files and installing the package on SR Linux
+3. creating an `deb` package for the agent and its files and installing the package on SR Linux

 The first two options are easy to execute, but they are a bit more involved as the installers need to maintain the remote paths for the copy commands.
-When using the `rpm` option, though, it becomes less cumbersome to install the package.
-All the installers deal with is a single `.rpm` file and a copy command.
+When using the `deb` option, though, it becomes less cumbersome to install the package.
+All the installers deal with is a single `.deb` file and a copy command.
-Of course, the build process of the `rpm` package is still required, and we would like to explain this process in detail.
+Of course, the build process of the `deb` package is still required, and we would like to explain this process in detail.

-## RPM package
+## Packaging the NDK application

+/// admonition | Deb or RPM?
+Prior to 24.3 release SR Linux used an rpm-based base Linux image, therefore the RPM package was used to distribute the NDK applications.

+Starting from the release 24.3.1 SR Linux switched to Debian as its base distribution, so the `deb` package is used to distribute the NDK applications from that moment on.
+///

 One of the easiest ways to create an rpm, deb, or apk package is to use the [nFPM][nFPM] tool - a simple, 0-dependencies packager.